Bioconductor/BBS/Doc/prerelease_and_release_checklist.md

  the devel version of a package).

 - Make the release builds extract the meat from the new branch in svn.
+  From within MEAT0/, run 'svn up' for both software and data experiment.

 - In trunk, change R/zzz.R of the BiocInstaller package to indicate new BioC version number.